Visa policy of Chile: APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the "CHL" code on the reverse that it is valid for travel to Chile can enter visa-free for business trips for up to 90 days.

-ABTCs are issued to nationals of:
+ABTCs are issued to citizens of:

+Future changes

+Chile has signed visa exemption agreements with the following countries, but they have not yet entered into force:

 Visa extension

 If a holder of a tourist visa wishes to extend their Visa, they can do so at Chile's Extranjería Department and there is a charge of $100 USD.

 Another way of extending your tourist visa is to leave the country and come back in.
 This can only be done twice in succession.
 There is no fee to do so.

 Visitor statistics

 Most visitors arriving to Chile were from the following countries of nationality: